-Source: Modelling by JGN29 1.3.2 The NGR does not address the issue JGN submits that there is currently no mechanism in the NGR to shift revenue recovery between access arrangement periods in order to reduce price volatility.30 JGN recognises that there are potentially other approaches in the current NGR that could be used to shift revenue between two access arrangement periods.
-For example, JGN recognise that it may be possible to adjust the depreciation schedule with the effect of increasing revenue in the current access arrangement period, by bringing forward revenue from the subsequent access arrangement period.
-31 However JGN suggests that adjusting the depreciation schedule in this way is likely to be contentious and complex and is unlikely to be cost effective or efficient.32 JGN notes that these smoothed revenues do not present a forecast of JGN's revenue requirements for the purposes of JGN's subsequent access arrangement proposal, which is due for submission to the AER in June 2019.
+Based on JGN's updated modelling which incorporates the 5.4% real price decrease in 2018-19, as per JGN's 2018-19 enforceable undertaking, which was accepted by the AER on 23 April 2018.
+Jemena Gas Networks (NSW) Ltd, Jemena submission to consultation paper - Cross period revenue smoothing - GRC0043, 24 April 2018, pp1-2 and Appendix A. JGN notes that these smoothed revenues do not present a forecast of JGN's revenue requirements for the purposes of JGN's subsequent access arrangement proposal, which is due for submission to the AER in June 2019.
 JGN note that the modelling for this rule change has made necessary simplifying assumptions of the operating and capital expenditure and cost of capital required in the subsequent access arrangement period.
-Jemena Gas Networks (NSW) Ltd, Jemena submission to consultation paper - Cross period revenue smoothing - GRC0043, 24 April 2018, p4 and Appendix A. Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p.10 Jemena Gas Networks (NSW) Ltd, Rule change proposal - Cross period revenue smoothing - National Gas Rules, 14 December 2017, p.13 32 Ibid, p13.

-While this alternative approach may allow smoothing of JGN's total revenue over two access arrangement periods, it would involve changes to the depreciation schedule of one or more asset classes over multiple access arrangement periods, which may not be cost effective or efficient and therefore may not accord with the revenue and pricing principles.33 1.4 Solution proposed in the rule change request In order to minimise this potential network pricing volatility, JGN submitted the rule change request to allow for revenue recovery to be shifted between the current access arrangement period and the subsequent access arrangement period.
-This would involve bringing forward some revenue recovery from the subsequent access arrangement period.34 JGN proposes to provide the AER with discretion to decide whether or not to make an 'adjustment determination'.
-The proposed rule provides the AER with the power to make an 'adjustment determination' if it is satisfied that doing so is likely to reduce volatility in reference tariffs for JGN's customers and is likely to contribute to the NGO.35 JGN is proposing a rule change that only applies to JGN and only for the current and subsequent access arrangement periods, as opposed to a rule change that would apply to all covered gas network service providers.36 For more detail on JGN's reasoning for proposing a limited rule change, refer to section 3.1.
-An overview of the operation of the proposed revenue smoothing mechanism is outlined in Box 1.1.
-Stakeholders should refer to the rule change request for a further explanation of how it is intended to operate.37 33 Section 24 of the NGL.
+Jemena Gas Networks (NSW) Ltd, Jemena submission to consultation 1.3.2 The NGR does not address the issue JGN submitted that there was no mechanism in the NGR to shift revenue recovery between access arrangement periods in order to reduce price volatility.30 JGN recognised that there are potentially other approaches in the current NGR that could be used to shift revenue between two access arrangement periods.
+For example, JGN recognised that it may be possible to adjust the depreciation schedule with the effect of increasing revenue in the current access arrangement period, by bringing forward revenue from the subsequent access arrangement period.31 However JGN suggested that adjusting the depreciation schedule in this way is likely to be contentious and complex and is unlikely to be cost effective or efficient.32 While this alternative approach may allow smoothing of JGN's total revenue over two access arrangement periods, it would involve changes to the depreciation schedule of one or more asset classes over multiple access arrangement periods, which may not be cost effective or efficient and therefore may not accord with the revenue and pricing principles.33 1.4 Solution proposed in the rule change request In order to minimise this potential network pricing volatility, JGN submitted the rule change request to allow for revenue recovery to be shifted between the current access arrangement period and the subsequent access arrangement period.
+This would involve bringing forward some revenue recovery from the subsequent access arrangement period into the current access arrangement period.34 JGN proposed to provide the AER with discretion to decide whether or not to make an 'adjustment determination'.
+The proposed rule provides the AER with the power to make an 'adjustment determination' if it is satisfied that doing so is likely to reduce volatility in reference tariffs for JGN's customers and is likely to contribute to the NGO.35 JGN proposed a rule change that only applies to JGN and only for the current and subsequent access arrangement periods, as opposed to a rule change that would apply to all covered gas network service providers.36 For more detail on JGN's reasoning for proposing a limited rule change, refer to section 3.1. П paper - Cross period revenue smoothing - GRC0043, 24 April 2018, p4 and Appendix A.